Digital Forensics

 Cyber Security Tools and Practices

-To develop skills and knowledge by introducing different aspects of cybersecurity and the tools and practices used within the cybersecurity industry, within the context of legal, social, ethical and professional issues.
+Build the tools and practices used within the cybersecurity industry, within the context of legal, social, ethical, and professional issues.

 Forensic Digital Evidence

-To provide knowledge of the tools and techniques associated with computer forensics and to develop the student’s ability to apply computer forensics principles to a range of problems.
+Learn the tools and techniques associated with computer forensics and develop your ability to apply computer forensics principles to real-life problems.

 Digital Crime Scene Management